fergusq/tampio/README.md

     luvut ovat epäpuhtaasti 1 lisättynä 1:een lisättynä 2:een lisättynä yhteenlaskuun sovellettuna lukujen jäseniin ja lukujen hännän jäseniin

 This reduces the complexity from O(2^n) to O(n).
 In the restricted mode, the optimizations should not cause any problems.
 In the impure free mode, the impurity can leak to other parts of the program and cause unintended behavior.

+## I/O

+Tampio supports a basic IO monad that can be used to do interactive I/O. To enable the monad, execute the interpreter with the `--io` flag.
+In `--io` mode, the starting point of the program is not `tulos`, but `m:n tulos`, where `m` is a "world object".

+For example, here's a simple program that prints `5`:

+    m:n tulos on 5 tulostettuna m:ään

+`x tulostettuna m:ään` is a function that prints `x` and return a monad object.
+There is a bind operation `liitettynä`, which can be used to chain I/O actions.
+The following program will input two numbers and output their sum.

+   m:n tulos                        on luku m:stä luettuna        liitettynä ykkösvaiheeseen x ykkösvaiheena m:lle            on luku m:stä luettuna        liitettynä kakkosvaiheeseen ja x:ään y kakkosvaiheena m:lle ja x:lle  on summa tulostettuna m:ään,  missä summa on x plus y

 ## Examples